 You must be at least 18 years old to create an account or submit records.
 By using DNounce, you agree to these terms.
 If you don't agree, don't use the platform.

 You can submit records about real experiences you personally had with another person — professional, business, or service-related.
 Your submission must be truthful to the best of your knowledge.
 You cannot submit fabricated, malicious, or defamatory content.
+By submitting a record, you acknowledge that you are solely responsible for the accuracy and legality of your submission.
+DNounce is not the author, editor, or endorser of any record.

 You keep ownership of what you write.
 By submitting, you give DNounce a license to display and distribute it on the platform.
 We don't sell your content to third parties.